The way we buy cars offers a great example of what I call “binge/purge” money management.

 A common mistake with investing

 Binge/purge is standard operating procedure for many investors as well.
 It can be seen in annual surveys in which investors underperform the funds they invest in.
-For example, a Morningstar study found that in a 10-year period through the end of 2013, the average mutual fund investor underperformed the average fund by 2.5% per year.
+For example, a Morningstar study found that in a 10-year period through the end of 2016, the average investor in diversified equity mutual funds underperformed the average diversified equity fund.

 How can that happen?
 When the market falls, fear prompts a run for the exits.
-“In 2009,” Morningstar noted, “money flew out of stock funds, but that proved to be the bottom of the market and a great spot to get in.”
-Once they’ve gotten out, binge/purge investors often find it much more difficult to get back in, and usually do so only after the market has far exceeded its previous high.
+Once they’ve gotten out, binge/purge investors often find it much more difficult to get back in, and usually do so only after the market has exceeded its previous high.

 A better way